dennislamcvalt/fullstack-capstone-project/user-story.md

 # 4. Implement a landing page and navigation

+**As a** Full-stack developer
+**I need** to implement a landing page and navigation for the GiftLink project **So that** users can easily navigate through the application and access its features

+### Details and Assumptions
+* The landing page is the first page users see when they visit the application
+* The navigation should be intuitive and user-friendly, allowing users to easily navigate to different sections of the application

+### Acceptance Criteria
+Given the design specifications for the landing page and navigation When I implement these features
+Then users should be able to see the landing page when they visit the application and use the navigation to go to different sections of the application

 # 5. Add authentication components and logic

+**As a** Full-stack developer
+**I need** to add authentication components and logic to the GiftLink project **So that** users can securely log in and access their personal data and features

+### Details and Assumptions
+* The authentication system should provide secure access control for the application
+* It should include components for user registration, login, and password recovery

+### Acceptance Criteria
+Given the requirements for secure user authentication When I implement the authentication components and logic Then users should be able to register, log in, recover their password, and access their personal data and features securely

 # 6. Implement Gifts details page

+**As a** Full-stack developer
+**I need** to implement a Gifts details page for the GiftLink project **So that** users can view detailed information about each gift

+### Details and Assumptions
+* The Gifts details page should display all relevant information about a gift
+* It should be accessible from the main Gifts listing page

+### Acceptance Criteria
+Given the requirements for the Gifts details page
+When I implement this feature
+Then users should be able to access the Gifts details page from the main Gifts listing page and view all relevant information about a gift

 # 7. Implement a search component

+**As a** Full-stack developer
+**I need** to implement a search component for the GiftLink project **So that** users can easily find specific gifts based on their preferences

+### Details and Assumptions
+* The search component should allow users to search for gifts based on various criteria such as name, category, price, etc.
+* It should provide relevant search results in a user-friendly manner

+### Acceptance Criteria
+Given the requirements for the search component
+When I implement this feature
+Then users should be able to use the search component to find specific gifts and view relevant search results

 # 8. Design and implement the comments feature